 My grandmother’s mantra was just simply “Jesus.”
 She’d repeat it over and over like she was willing him to walk through the door and take her stresses away.
 I copy her style and just say “Peace” or “Love” on repeat sometimes, whichever essence I want to bring it at the time.

 Deep Breathing Exercise

 OK Stop.
 Relax your shoulders.
 Relax your jaw.
 Relax your brow.
 Take a deep breath in for four counts.
 Hold it for four counts.
 Release it for four counts.
 How do you feel?
 Good, now do it 3 more times.

 It takes under a minute, and it can relax you and get your head back in the game.
 You can easily find your zen once you’ve given your brain a minute to pause, enjoy the extra oxygen, and prepare to move forward.

 This is just one of many breathing exercises that can help you get your mind right in the middle of a busy day.
 The benefit of this find-your-zen tactic is that nobody else has to know what you’re doing.
 You can do this practice while your boss (or your evil toddler) is screaming at you.
 They’ll be none the wiser and you’ll be better able to respond with love.

 Don’t let the word meditation scare you.
 A moving meditation can be anything from a morning run or yoga session to washing the dishes or wiping a counter.
 I like doing a full body stretch when I need to get centered.
 I literally just stand and touch my toes, remembering to breathe, and turning my focus onto the good stretchy feelings in my back and legs.
-If you’re at your desk you can just reach both hands in the air and take a few breaths before releasing them.
+If you’re at your desk you can just reach both hands in the air and take a few breaths before releasing them slowly down.